Aitken's Post |

 Leech Lake Posts

 A North West Co. post was located on Otter Tail Point in 1785.
 Another North West Co. post was located further west about 1805.
 The second post was the scene of Lt.
-Zebulon Pike's expedition in 1806 to find the source of the Mississippi River (actually at Lake Itasca further west), where the British flag was ordered taken down and temporarily replaced by the American flag (Pike's Fort (2)).
+Zebulon Pike's stopover in February 1806 during his expedition to find the source of the Mississippi River (which was actually at Lake Itasca further west), where the British flag was ordered taken down and temporarily replaced by the American flag (Pike's Fort (2)).
 The international boundary here was not finally settled until 1818.

 Camp at Leech Lake